arunsupe/semantic-grep/Readme.md

 This command:

     - Fetches the text of "The Old Man and the Sea" from Project Gutenberg Canada
-    - Pipes the text to sgrep
+    - Pipes the text to w2vgrep
     - Searches for words semantically similar to "death"
     - Uses a similarity threshold of 0.55 (-threshold 0.55)
     - Displays 2 lines of context before and after each match (-C 2)